Glentress Masterplan: Frequently Asked Questions

 Zoom or Bust is now permanently closed.
 Ho Chi Zoom Link trail is also closed.

-The Freeride Park is closed to allow Forest Holidays to begin their development.
-The closure of the Freeride Park has always been part of the Masterplan and we have kept it open as long as we possibly could without compromising on visitor safety.
+The Freeride Park closed to allow Forest Holidays to begin their development.
+The closure of the Freeride Park has always been part of the Masterplan and we kept it open as long as we possibly could without compromising on visitor safety.

 There will be 16km of new trails built as part of the Masterplan project, including:

-• Green, Blue, Red and Black Network trails: These trails will link into the existing trail network and offer new descents ending just north of the Peel Tower.
-They can also be sessioned easily by a number of methods from joining the main trail network to using forest roads.
-The trails pass under the Multi-User Path.
-A trail naming competition in May and June returned over 1,000 votes confirming the four new trails as:
+- Green, Blue, Red and Black network trails: These trails link into the existing trail network and offer new descents ending just north of the Peel Tower.
+They can also be sessioned easily by a number of methods, from joining the main trail network to using forest roads.
+The trails pass under the Multi-user Trail.

-• Apple Peel | Green: With a crisp surface as fresh as any Granny Smith, our new green graded trail runs along to the Peel building and is ideal for a gentle cruise or anyone starting out in mountain biking.
+A trail naming competition in May and June 2023 returned over 1,000 votes confirming the four new trails as:- Apple Peel | Green: With a crisp surface as fresh as any Granny Smith, our new green graded trail runs along to the Peel building and is ideal for a gentle cruise or anyone starting out in mountain biking.

-• Turn and Burn | Blue: The new blue trail runs very near the Eshiels Burn, and features a considerable number of turns.
+- Turn and Burn | Blue: The new blue trail runs very near the Eshiels Burn and features a considerable number of turns.
 This one is all about fun with big berms, easy jumps and incredible views.
-Strap in for take off.
+Strap in for take-off.

-• Smells Like Tweed Spirit | Red: We’re confident our new red trail will become a must-ride trail at Glentress, building on the pioneering Spooky Wood style with a mix of features to keep you on your toes and put a smile on your face.
+- Smells Like Tweed Spirit | Red: Our new red trail is a must-ride at Glentress, building on the pioneering Spooky Wood style with a mix of features to keep you on your toes and put a smile on your face.

-• Castle Black | Black: Most of our new trails run down the west side of Castle Hill, but that’s where the similarity ends.
+- Castle Black | Black: Most of our new trails run down the west side of Castle Hill, but that’s where the similarity ends.
 Our new black trail is a beast and like nothing else at Glentress.
 Enormous jumps and high speeds make this suitable for expert riders who love a bit of air time.

 Contact